open-policy-agent/opa/docs/docs/kafka-authorization.md

 authorization policy stating:

 - Consumers of topics containing Personally Identifiable Information (PII) must be on allow list.
-- Producers to topics with _high fanout_ must be on allow list.
+- Producers to topics with _high fan-out_ must be on allow list.

 In addition, this tutorial shows how to break up a policy with small helper rules to reuse logic and improve overall readability.